jonreyes/session-4-hands-on/README.md

 We will create a Redux store, wrap the react app with Provider and setting up Redux.

 # Part 2
-We will create our Reducer function to tell Redux what our state should look like
+We will create our Reducer function to tell Redux what our state should look like.

 # Part 3
 We will create the Counter component, and connect it with Redux store.
 Then create 3 functions to dispatch 3 types of actions (increase, decrease, and reset) to the store, and render the current count value.